 Detect at the physical limits of sources for imaging through the largest material thicknesses and at the smallest micron level analysis.

-For example, our photon counting detectors provide solutions for large diameter, thick-walled pipe weld investigations without the need to use panoramic X-ray sources in the centre of the pipe; something that can often be difficult to manage on long pipe systems and in-field applications.
+For example, our photon counting detectors provide solutions for large diameter, thick-walled pipe weld investigations without the need to use panoramic X-ray sources in the centre of the pipe – something that can be difficult to manage on long pipe systems and in-field applications.
 The ability to detect essentially every photon that passes through the pipe means that XCounter detectors can be used in diametrically opposed source-to-detector configurations in systems where older detector technology would fail.

 All of the XCounter detectors outperform most TFT based flat panel detectors with Detector Quantum Efficiency (DQE) of 85% @ RQA5 spectra and a Modulation Transfer Function (MTF) of >80% @ 2lp/mm.

-Explore our Gallery for examples of our image performance.
+Explore our GALLERY for examples of our image performance.

-XCounter has a solid foundation in both integrating and photon counting state of the art x-ray detector technology.
+XCounter has a solid foundation in both integrating and photon counting state of the art X-ray detector technology.

 The basic component in our detectors is a conversion material, which converts the X-rays into electrical signals, and a CMOS (ASIC) which transforms the electric signals into a datastream of either the integrated electric charge or the number of photons which has entered each pixel.
 This data is then used to create a digital image which is either two- or threedimensional, depending on the scan geometry.